apify/apify-docs/sources/academy/webscraping/scraping_basics_python/01_devtools_inspecting.md

 ## Opening DevTools

-As of now, Google Chrome is the most popular browser, and many others use the same core.
-For that reason we'll focus on [Chrome DevTools](https://developer.chrome.com/docs/devtools) here, but the steps are similar in other browsers like Safari ([Web Inspector](https://developer.apple.com/documentation/safari-developer-tools/web-inspector)) or Firefox ([DevTools](https://firefox-source-docs.mozilla.org/devtools-user/)).
+Google Chrome is currently the most popular browser, and many others use the same core.
+That's why we'll focus on [Chrome DevTools](https://developer.chrome.com/docs/devtools) here.
+However, the steps are similar in other browsers like Safari ([Web Inspector](https://developer.apple.com/documentation/safari-developer-tools/web-inspector)) or Firefox ([DevTools](https://firefox-source-docs.mozilla.org/devtools-user/)).

-Let's peek behind the scenes of a real-world website, for example Wikipedia.
-Open the Google Chrome browser and visit [wikipedia.org](https://www.wikipedia.org/).
+Let's peek behind the scenes of a real-world website—say, Wikipedia.
+Open Google Chrome and visit [wikipedia.org](https://www.wikipedia.org/).
 Press **F12**, or right-click anywhere on the page and select **Inspect**.

 ![Wikipedia with Chrome DevTools open](./images/devtools-wikipedia.png)

-Websites are made of three major technologies: HTML, CSS, and JavaScript.
-In the **Elements** tab, DevTools show HTML and CSS of the page currently loaded:
+Websites are built with three main technologies: HTML, CSS, and JavaScript.
+In the **Elements** tab, DevTools shows the HTML and CSS of the current page:

 ![Elements tab in Chrome DevTools](./images/devtools-elements-tab.png)

 :::warning Screen adaptations

-On narrow or low-resolution screens, DevTools might appear in a different configuration.
-For example, the section with CSS styles might appear below the HTML elements instead of in the right pane.
+On smaller or low-resolution screens, DevTools might look different.
+For example, the CSS styles section might appear below the HTML elements instead of in the right pane.

 :::

-Imagine [HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML) as a firm frame which defines the structure of the page.
-Ordinary HTML element consists of an opening tag, closing tag, and attributes.
-Here is an `article` element with `id` attribute, which wraps `h1` and `p` elements, both containing text.
-Some of that text is emphasized by `em`.
+Think of [HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML) as the frame that defines a page's structure.
+A basic HTML element includes an opening tag, a closing tag, and attributes.
+Here's an `article` element with an `id` attribute.
+It wraps `h1` and `p` elements, both containing text.
+Some text is emphasized using `em`.

 ```html
 <article id="article-123">